Burgestrand/mellon/README.md

 keychain["ruby note"] = nil # deletes keychain note `ruby note`
 ```

+More documentation can be found at the [API reference for Mellon::Keychain](http://rdoc.info/github/elabs/mellon/master/Mellon/Keychain).

 ## Mellon::Store

 Mellon::Store is a layer above Mellon::Keychain, allowing you to use a single keychain note as hash storage.
 Notes are serialized as YAML by default.